Turkish magazine raided, copies seized for mock Erdogan selfie

 Nokta magazine had previously been banned for eight years for a previous controversial cover.
 It restarted publishing only in May this year.

-More than 40,000 people have been killed in a Kurdish insurgency that began in 1984.
-A ceasefire broke down in July.
+Over 40,000 people have been killed in a Kurdish insurgency that began in 1984.
+A ceasefire broke down in July, with Kurdistan Workers Party (PKK) fighters killing Turkish soldiers nd the Turkish military attacking PKK bases in northern Iraq.

-The PKK is deemed a terrorist organization by the United States and the European Union as well as Turkey.
+The PKK is deemed a terrorist organisation by the United States and the European Union as well as Turkey.
+(Writing by Ece Toksabay, editing by Jonny Hogg)